 - Information on the payment application(s)/platform(s) you use.

 General Requirements for PCI-DSS Compliance as an eCommerce Store**

 Much of what was updated within the PCI standards for v3.2 revolves around the access and the protocols merchants keep surrounding data.
 Here are some of the general requirements that eCommerce businesses are expected to comply with:

 Do Not Use Vendor-Supplied Defaults for System Passwords and Other Security Parameters

 The first requirement presented in the SAQ A assessment is to change ALL default passwords.
-Any third party accounts, software, applications—anything with any type of default set for security parameters.
+Any third-party accounts, software, applications—anything with any type of default setting for security parameters.

 Additionally, this portion of the questionnaire calls for businesses to verify if any default accounts have been either removed or disabled on a system before being installed on your network.